happay-ending/cpi_cpp/README.md

 python CPP_and_CPI_main.py
 ```

-**notes**: The paths and names of the six datasets are defined in the file_doc_info function body of the python CPP_and_CPI_main.py file (lines 443-455), and the corresponding dataset programs can be executed by replacing the file paths and filenames as needed.
+**notes**: The paths and names of the six datasets are defined in the file_doc_info function body of the python CPP_and_CPI_main.py file (lines 443-455), and the corresponding dataset programs can be executed by replacing the file paths, filenames, and "type" variable as needed.

 The results are stored in the `output` folder after the program is run, and the training model parameters are stored in `output/model/`.